 - all charges based solely on a judge’s alleged disability or impairment, and all proceedings before the Commission on them.

 - the complaint is not kept confidential to the judge who is asked to respond to the complaint.

 - after the judge files a response to Charges alleging sanctionable conduct, or after the expiration of the time for filing such a response, the Charges and all subsequent proceedings before the Commission on such Charges are open to the public.

-- unless otherwise ordered by the Court of Appeals, the record of Commission proceedings filed with the Court of Appeals and any proceedings before the Court are open to the public.
+- unless otherwise ordered by the Supreme Court of Maryland, the record of Commission proceedings filed with the Supreme Court of Maryland and any proceedings before the Court are open to the public.